 Florida Student Assistant Grant (FSAG) is a grant of between \$200 and \$1,600 annually which is not repayable.
-Application priority deadline is June 1, 2017.
-To receive a grant, students must enroll for a minimum of six credit hours per term and have processed a FAFSA application.
+Application priority deadline is June 12, 2018.
+To be eligible to receive a grant, students must enroll for a minimum of six credit hours per term and have processed a FAFSA application.